NLnetLabs/routinator/doc/manual/source/rtr-service.rst

 Route Origin Validation is supported on most hardware and software routers.
-This documentation does not provide authoritative information on how to configure each router, but aims to provide helpful pointers.
+This documentation does not provide authoritative information on how to configure each router platform, but aims to provide helpful pointers.

 Hardware Routers
 """"""""""""""""